BuildOnViction/infrastructure/README.md

-# infrastructure: localnet
+# infrastructure: devnet

 🏗️ Work in progress 🚧

-This is the localnet branch of the Tomochain infrastructure.
+This is the devnet branch of the Tomochain infrastructure.

 This repo holds the dockerized infrastructure meant to be used to test local development.